 Because of water’s cohesive and adhesive properties, the molecules cling to one another and are drawn by one another.
 An example of this process is the way water will move up a straw higher than the water level of the glass in which it is inserted.
 This property allows water to move up a plant or tree without a pump or suction action provided by the tree.
 For example, a cottonwood tree takes up 150 gallons of water (half a ton) a day.
 “Imagine a plant’s xylem tissue in the stem, filled with microscopically hollow sieve tubes and cylindrical vessels stacked on each other, and up the molecules go, being drawn rather than pushed.
 The combination of cohesive and adhesive forces allow the molecules to gradually work their way up the stem or trunk, move through the branches and into the veins of the leaf, and eventually reach the stoma in the leaves.
 Then solar power causes them to quickly evaporate into the air, allowing others underneath to move up.
 Note that this requires no energy expenditure on the part of the plant.
 Upward water movement will even take place in cut flowers without roots, keeping them fresh for a few days” (Poppe, pp. 82, 83).

 Another example of water’s cohesive property is the action of a water drop.
-For example, it holds its shape when it falls to earth and clings to leaves to allow for slow evaporation.
+It holds its shape when it falls to earth and clings to leaves to allow for slow evaporation.
 “Imagine how fast the essential morning dew would disappear if the moisture were smeared as a thin glaze over the plant’s surface” (Poppe, Exposing Darwinism’s Weakest Link, p.
 84).

 Water has a much higher than expected “specific heat,” so that it warms slowly and retains heat longer.
 Since about 75% of the earth is covered with water, this property allows the earth to maintain the proper temperature for life.
 “It does not go through the tremendous daytime-to-nighttime temperature extremes common to all other planets.
 Not only does this moderate the Earth’s overall temperature ranges, but it keeps lakes, ponds, and even puddles from day/night heat surges and crashes that would dramatically impact life” (Poppe, p.
 84).

-This property of water, which gives it extraordinary temperature stability, also allows warm-blooded animals (whose bodies are composed of 70% water) to survive.
+This property of water, which gives it extraordinary temperature stability, also allows warm-blooded animals to survive.